 How to do

 1. Sit on the bench with both feet on the ground or place a stepper just behind the cable machine to place the leg over it.
-Attach a pulley at the lower part of the machine.
+Attach a pulley to the lower part of the machine.

 2. Grab both ends of the straight bar with an underhand grip and sit straight.
 Keep your back tight and chest up.
 This will be your starting position.